michael-sumner/go-make-things/content/articles/2019-07-04-how-to-test-if-a-number-is-a-multiple-of-ten-with-vanilla-js.md

 ---
-title: "How to test if a number is a multiple of ten with vanilla js"
+title: "How to test if a number is a power of ten with vanilla js"
 date: 2019-07-04T10:30:00-04:00
 draft: false
+url: "/how-to-test-if-a-number-is-a-multiple-of-ten-with-vanilla-js/"
 categories:
 - Code
 - JavaScript